The 12th-13th Century Crusaders main fortress and headquarters, halls and structures on the North-West side of the city.

 In the north-western side of the courtyard (seen on the far left side of the above photo) is a public toilet, with 30 toilets – seen below.

 This southern hall is roofed by 7.5M cross vaults, and is the most “beautiful” hall.
 It is not reconstructed – its all the original 12th century walls and columns.

 This eastern hall is 5M high and consists of 6 cross vaults.
 It is 2.5M lower than other structures, has no windows, and is outside the main complex – therefore it was named as the “prisoners hall”.
 Note that although the hall is entered from the north side, its original entrance was from the south.

 These 6 halls are located on the northwest of the Crusaders complex, behind the northern walls and below the British prison level.
 They were the barracks of the members of the Hospitalers.
 The halls, 10M high, are a single large space divided by arched openings.
-These halls were the first built by the "Hospitallers" (order of the Knights of the Hospital of Saint John) in the beginning of the 12th C.
+These halls were the first built by the “Hospitallers” (order of the Knights of the Hospital of Saint John) in the beginning of the 12th century.

 During the 1990s excavations the eastern halls (1-3) were mostly open spaces, but halls 4-6 had to be totally cleaned out.

 Etymology (behind the word):